AndrewBarba/suprizr-api/README.md

 Returns a list of open orders

 #### GET (auth) /order/:id
-Gets and order by the provided id
+Gets an order by the provided id

 #### PUT /order/:id/complete
 Completes an order by setting the status to 'ordered' and charges the users credit card